MicrosoftDocs/learn/learn-pr/advocates/deploy-java-ee-app-to-jboss-app-service/includes/5-exercise-deploy-jakarta-ee-app-to-jboss-eap.md

-In this exercise, you'll deploy a Java EE (Jakarta EE) application to JBoss EAP on Azure App Service.
-You'll use the Maven plug-in to configure the project, compile and deploy the application, and configure a data source.
+In this exercise, you deploy a Java EE (Jakarta EE) application to JBoss EAP on Azure App Service.
+You use the Maven plug-in to configure the project, compile and deploy the application, and configure a data source.

 ## Configure the app with the Maven Plugin for Azure App Service